ocruzv/chia-plot-manager/README.md

 - Support for multiple workers with independent configuration, so you can plot with different drives and different configuration on each of them
 - It works with Madmax Plotter!
 Much faster than the official plotter
 - It will start a new plot immediatelly after a plot is finished, so it's unattended plotting
+- It does support the new pool protocol!
+(If you're using the latest madMax version!!!)

 ## How to use